Bummed: Commercial performance and accolades

-Bummed peaked at number 59 on the main UK Albums Chart, and number two on the UK Independent Albums Chart.
-Factory saw the album's initial sales as highly disappointing, though they were not concerned due a large cashflow injection from the sales of New Order's Substance (1987) a year prior.
+Bummed peaked at number 59 on the main UK Albums Chart and number two on the UK Independent Albums Chart.
+Factory saw the album's initial sales as highly disappointing, though they were not concerned due to a large cash flow injection from the sales of New Order's Substance (1987) a year prior.
 By early 1989, it had sold 15,000 copies.
 Due to the success of the remixed "W.F.L.", the album's sales reached the threshold for gold certification in the UK.
 "Lazyitis – One Armed Boxer" charted at number 46 on the main UK Singles Chart and number six on the UK Independent Singles Chart.
 The original version of "Wrote for Luck" peaked at number seven on the UK Independent Singles Chart.
 The remixed "W.F.L." peaked at number 68 on the main UK Singles Chart and number three on the UK Independent Singles Chart.

 Spence said "Wrote for Luck" became the defining track of the acid house era.
 Scott Plagenhoef of Stylus Magazine considered Bummed the "perfect summation of the 1988 British Summer of Love".
-It was included in the book 1001 Albums You Must Hear Before You Die.
+It was included in the 2006 edition of 1001 Albums You Must Hear Before You Die.
 In a piece for NME, journalist Mark Beaumont viewed the album as one of ten important releases that defined Factory Records' output.
 Manic Street Preachers covered "Wrote for Luck" as a B-side to their single "Roses in the Hospital" (1993), while the Panics covered "Lazy Itis" for Cruel Guards (2007).